ranwez/GeneModelTransfer/README.md

 See [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more details.

 ## Running LRRtransfer
-The program can be run with the command line :
+###The program can be run with the command line :
 ```
 nextflow run lrrtransfer.nf --genome <target_genome> --mode <choosen_mode> --input <tab-separated file>
 ```
-Using the example files :
+###Using the example files :
+Execute the following lines to get the files needed for the test.
+You can copy and paste the following instructions into your terminal.
 ```
 #Download the Info_locus file available the lrrtransfer repository :
 wget https://github.com/cgottin/GeneModelTransfer/raw/container/Info_locus_Nipponbare.txt